-Vitamin D is currently very topical again.
-This super vitamin plays a major role in various processes throughout the body and has a very important influence on the immune system, the latter being confirmed by several recent studies that have appeared in the news.
+Vitamin D is becoming more and more familiar in a family.
+This super vitamin plays a major role in various processes throughout the body and has a very important influence on the immune system due to the shorter days.

 Especially now that vitamin D shortages are lurking, it is important to keep an eye on your vitamin D level.
 The days are getting shorter during autumn and winter and the country is in a new lockdown, because of the current COVID-19 (or Corona) situation.
 As a result, we stay indoors in large numbers and are exposed to much less sunlight.

 In addition, autumn and winter are often known as the seasons of colds, where viruses and bacteria are ubiquitous.
 Enough reasons to pay extra attention to your immune system and vitamin D status!

 What is vitamin D?

 When it comes to vitamin D, the sun is often thought of immediately, and rightly so!
 It is not for nothing called the ‘sun vitamin’.
 After all, sunshine ensures that vitamin D is produced in the skin.